gnes-ai/gnes/README.md

 <h2 align="center">Install GNES</h2>

-There are two ways to get GNES, either as a Docker image or as a PyPi package.
-For cloud users, we **highly recommend using GNES via Docker image**.
+There are two ways to get GNES, either as a Docker image or as a PyPi package. **For cloud users, we highly recommend using GNES via Docker**.

 ### Run GNES as a Docker Container